Key Takeaways:

 - Replace chipotle with hot sauce to taste

-Detailed Step-by-Step Instructions for Beginners
+Detailed Empanada Dipping Sauce Instructions for Beginners

 Before You Start (2 minutes)